tenable/runterrascan.io/content/en/docs/Integrations/argocd.md

 weight: 20
 description: >
      Terrascan can be configured as an Argo CD job during the application sync process using ArgoCD’s resource hook.
-     The PreSync resource hook is the best way to evaluate the kubernetes deployment configuration and report any violations.
 ---

 ## Terrascan can be integrated with Argo CD in two ways